opnfv/netready/docs/requirements/use_cases/l3vpn_any_to_any.rst

 3. Create Subnet

-4. Create Port (subnet, network vrf policy resource).
-This causes controller to:
+4. Create Port (subnet, network VRF policy resource).
+This causes the controller to:

   4.1.
-Create vrf in vRouter's FIB, or Update vrf if already exists
+Create a VRF in vForwarder's FIB, or update VRF if it already exists

   4.2.
-Install an entry for Guest's HOST-Route in FIBs of Vrouters serving this tenant Virtual Network
+Install an entry for the guest's host route in FIBs of the vForwarder serving this tenant's virtual network

   4.3.
-Announce Guest HOST-Route to WAN-GW via MP-BGP
+Announce guest host route to WAN-GW via MP-BGP